coolcmyk/CaptureTheGun/README.md

-# CaptureTheGun
+# CaptureTheGun: Re:Load

 ## Overview
-CaptureTheGun is a single-player 3D puzzle game with a third-person perspective.
-Players take on the role of a detective who must locate a hidden gun to apprehend a criminal.
-However, there's a twist - you're trapped in a room with a dangerous criminal who appears to be your "good friend."
-You'll need to solve various CTF (Capture The Flag) style puzzles to find the gun left behind by your detective partner while avoiding suspicion from the criminal.
+CaptureTheGun is a single-player 3D puzzle game inspired by the psychological tension and time-loop mechanics of *Re:Zero* and the anime aesthetic of *MiSide*.
+Players take on the role of a detective trapped in a room with a dangerous childhood friend, now a criminal.
+The game features CTF (Capture The Flag) style puzzles, deep lore, and a unique blend of suspense and strategy.

+### Key Inspirations
+- **Re:Zero**: Time-loop mechanic—when the player dies, they return to a previous checkpoint, retaining knowledge but not progress.
+- **MiSide**: Anime-inspired visuals and atmosphere, with a focus on psychological tension and character-driven narrative.

+## Unique Mechanics

+### Time Loop & Death Consequences
+- **5 Seconds Before Death**: Each time the MC (main character) dies, they relive the last 5 seconds before death, then return to a checkpoint.
+- **Sanity Parameter**: Every death increases the MC's insanity.
+On every 5th death, there's a 75% chance the MC will commit suicide, resulting in a unique game over and narrative consequences.
+- **Memory Retention**: The MC remembers clues and puzzle solutions from previous loops, allowing for meta-progression.

+### Suspicion System
+- **Criminal Childhood Friend**: The main antagonist is the MC's childhood friend, now a criminal, who closely observes the player's actions.
+- **Suspicion Meter**: Using tools or taking too long to solve puzzles increases the criminal's suspicion.
+If suspicion gets too high, the criminal may attack or sabotage the MC.
+- **Stealth Puzzle Solving**: Players must balance solving puzzles efficiently while avoiding actions that raise suspicion.

+### CTF-Style Puzzles
+- **Puzzle Variety**: Includes cryptographic challenges, hidden clues, environmental puzzles, and more, inspired by CTF competitions.
+- **Tool Usage**: Tools are hidden throughout the environment and must be used carefully to avoid detection.

+## Gameplay Features

+- **Third-person exploration**: Navigate detailed, anime-inspired environments.
+- **Deep Lore**: Uncover the backstory of the MC, the criminal, and the mysterious circumstances trapping them together.
+- **Multiple Endings**: Outcomes depend on sanity, suspicion, and puzzle-solving efficiency.
+- **Meta-progression**: Use knowledge from previous loops to solve puzzles faster and unlock new narrative paths.

 ## System's Architecture Diagram
 ### Entity Relationship Diagram